DalandanLearnWEBDEV/HTML-exercises/README.md

 The image use in Event Hub found on https://www.goodfon.com/games/wallpaper-crossfire-nemesis-devushki-oruzhie.html https://duniagames.co.id/discover/article/crossfire-legends-pre-registration/en
-The Books I use in Book Catalog Table found on https://oceanofpdf.com/ The movie poster in Movie Review Page found on https://www.goodfon.com/films/wallpaper-the-maze-runner-dylan-o-brien.html
+The Books I use in Book Catalog Table found on https://oceanofpdf.com/ The movie poster in Movie Review Page found on https://www.goodfon.com/films/wallpaper-the-maze-runner-dylan-o-brien.html The video source I use in Multimedia Player found on https://cdn.freecodecamp.org/curriculum/labs/what-is-the-map-method-and-how-does-it-work.mp4